dpwolfe/otucha/README.md

 # otucha
-A cross-platform C++ OpenGL program that runs natively and compiles to JavaScript using Emscripten.
+A cross-platform C++ OpenGL program that also compiles to JavaScript using Emscripten.

 #### Status